Tight Bounds on the Chromatic Edge Stability Index of Graphs: Main Results

 \begin{remark} For every value of $t_\Delta \geq 3$, the upper bound ${\lfloor\frac{t_{\Delta}-1}{2}\rfloor}$ can be attained for $\mathrm{es}_{\chi'}(G)$.
 If $t_\Delta$ is odd, this follows from the equality case of Theorem \ref{thm:class2}.
 If ${t_\Delta=2k}$ is even, construct $G$ as follows: start from $K_{2k+1}$ and remove an edge $xy$, then add a new vertex $z$ and the edge $xz$.
 Note that ${\Delta(G)=2k}$ and there are $2k$ vertices of degree $2k$ (all except $y$ and $z$).
 In a proper edge-coloring of a subgraph of $G$, there are at most $k+1$ edges of the color used on $xz$, and at most $k$ edges of any other color.
 Thus any ${H\subset G}$ with ${\chi'(H)=2k}$ satisfies ${|E(H)|\leq 2k^2+1=|E(G)|-(k-1)}$, and so ${\mathrm{es}_{\chi^\prime}(G)\geqslant k-1}$. \end{remark}

-\begin{remark} For every function $f(t_\Delta)$, we can find a connected graph $G$ such that ${\mathrm{es}_{\chi^\prime}(G)>f(t_\Delta)}$.
+\begin{remark} In contrast to Class 2, for every function $f(t_\Delta)$ we can find a connected graph $G$ of Class 1 such that ${\mathrm{es}_{\chi^\prime}(G)>f(t_\Delta)}$.
 Consider the Petersen graph, remove one of its edges, and call the remaining graph $Q$, as shown in Figure \ref{fig:Q}.

 The graph $G$ illustrated in Figure \ref{fig:chain} is a chain of copies of $Q$ joined to a copy of $K_{1,3}$.
 Note that $\chi^\prime(G)=4$, $t_{\Delta}=1$ and $\Delta(G) = 4$.
 As was previously stated, one must remove at least one more edge from each copy of $Q$ in order to reduce the chromatic index.
 Therefore, one can arbitrarily increase $\mathrm{es}_{\chi^\prime}(G)$ by adding more copies of $Q$ to the chain.